 But first, bear in mind that scale has a lot to do with how these functions will be divvied up among individual team members.
 In smaller teams, a single person might wear more hats than they would in a well-funded enterprise marketing department or a content marketing agency.

-That brings us to the doing.
-Once you have a strategy and high-level creative vision of the assets (eBooks, videos, paid ads) you want to create, you need someone to create schedules and to manage timelines for deliverables, release dates and social posting schedules.
+Once you have a strategy and high-level creative vision for the assets you want to produce, you need someone to create content calendars and social posting schedules and to manage timelines for deliverables.

 As we’ve already mentioned, adaptability is hugely important in a marketing team.
 You can certainly establish an operating rhythm, but don’t get hung up on trying to create a rigid routine.
 Instead, let your results determine your next actions.
 Marketing follows a cycle, in that directives are continuously shared and passed between roles.